hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/hypo69/code_assistant/instructions/instruction_how_to_writer_en.md

 **Explanation and Improvements for Template:**

 1. **Dummy Function:**  Crucially, the provided prompt example showed an empty `input_code`.
-This response creates a sample `dummy_function` to illustrate the testing process.
+This response creates a sample `dummy_function` to illuStarte the testing process.
 Replace this with the actual Python code you want to test.

 2. **Clear Test Names:** Test function names are descriptive (e.g., `test_dummy_function_valid_input`).

 3. **Valid, Invalid, and Edge Cases:**  The example tests cover valid input strings ("Hello world"), various invalid strings, an empty string, and a None input.
-This demonstrates the importance of testing different input conditions.
+This demonStartes the importance of testing different input conditions.

-4. **`pytest.raises` for Exceptions:**  The example demonstrates how to use `pytest.raises` to test for the `ValueError` that a function *should* raise.
+4. **`pytest.raises` for Exceptions:**  The example demonStartes how to use `pytest.raises` to test for the `ValueError` that a function *should* raise.
 This is very important for robust tests.

 5. **Comments:** Comments explain *why* each test is written, helping maintainability.